Kindergarten programs are delivered by a qualified early childhood teacher. They are designed to support your child’s development in:

 - exposure to new ideas and concepts.

-- support and assistance for children with special needs
+- access to support for children with special needs

 Kindergartens are located in a number of areas across the Corangamite Shire, offering kindergarten programs for both three and four year olds.